Shop Now: On-Store Troubleshooting

 Attach value in the store's "LoopOnstore" code matches the checkout button's ID in the Inspector Tool.

-Tip: If your store has multiple checkout buttons that do not share the same Class or ID, you can put multiple values in the attach field by separating them with a comma (,).
+Tip: If the store has multiple checkout buttons that do not share the same Class or ID, put multiple values in the attach field by separating them with a comma (,).
 For example, if one button has an ID of “ #checkout ” and another has a Class of “ .checkout-btn ”, it should look like:

 Multiple attach values separated by a comma.